AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

-TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
-The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed TensorFlow.
+TfJob provides a Kubeflow custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
+The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed computation.

-## Purpose

-TFJob is a Kubernetes custom resource designed for running distributed or non-distributed TensorFlow jobs on Kubernetes.
 A Custom Resource Definition (CRD) provides the ability to create and manage TF Jobs in the same fashion as built-in Kubernetes resources.

-Once deployed, the CRD can configure the TensorFlow job based on the environment, allowing users to focus on machine learning instead of infrastructure.
+Once deployed, the CRD can configure the TensorFlow job, allowing users to focus on machine learning instead of infrastructure.

 ## Create TFJob Deployment Definition

-To deploy the previous TensorFlow workload on Kubernetes via Kubeflow, a TFJob definition is required.
-The definition in this scenario can be viewed by running `cat example.yaml`{{execute}}
+To deploy the TensorFlow workload described in the previous step, Kubeflow needs a TFJob definition.
+In this scenario, you can view it by running `cat example.yaml`{{execute}}

 The definition defines three components: